When and how often should I test?

-Please note that glucose strips give better indications of food reactions, this is because glucose fluctuates faster than ketones.
-For example, glucose reaches its peak one hour after eating.
-Ketones take much longer to generate.
+- Optional: before a meal and at 40, 80, and 120 minutes after eating to see how you are reacting to the foods you're eating.
+(We call this curiosity testing.)
+Please note that glucose strips give better indications of food reactions because glucose fluctuates faster than ketones.
+For example, glucose reaches its peak one hour after eating, while ketones take much longer to generate.

 Jason Fong, MD (fasting expert)